 Applicants can earn admission based on criteria listed below.
 Applicants with highest point totals are offered admission.
 Individual point scales and applicant point totals are kept confidential within the department.

-Information below relates to Fall 2018/Spring 2019 admission cycles only.
+Information below relates to Fall 2019/Spring 2020 admission cycles only.
 Criteria and categories for future admission cycles may change.

 The LVN-BSN Pathway is part of the Pre-Licensure Program.
 Students apply to the Pre-Licensure Program following the regular application process.
-It is offered to any applicant with extensive medical knowledge and/or experience in the following field: Licensed Vocational Nurse (LVN).
+The pathway is offered to any applicant with extensive medical knowledge and/or experience in the following field: Licensed Vocational Nurse (LVN).

 Students graduate from this program with a Bachelor of Science in Nursing (BSN) Degree and are eligible to take the RN license exam.